Th0masLavigne/FEniCSx_GMSH_tutorials/Elastic_Multi_material_Beam/README.md

 facet_tag     = dolfinx.mesh.meshtags(domain, fdim, marked_facets[sorted_facets], marked_values[sorted_facets])
 ```

-To assess that the domain is well tagged, an XDMF file can be created as follows:
+To verify if the domain is well tagged, an XDMF file can be created as follows:

 ```python
 with dolfinx.io.XDMFFile(mpi4py.MPI.COMM_WORLD, "tags.xdmf", "w") as xdmf: